vertyco/aikaterna-cogs/README.md

 dictonary - Define words and look up antonyms and synonyms.
 Originally by UltimatePancake.

-dungeon - [Depreciated/Unsupported] New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
-Please see the [dungeon_readme.md](https://github.com/aikaterna/aikaterna-cogs/blob/v3/dungeon_readme.md) file on this repo for more information.

 embedpeek - Take a closer look at or unpack embed content.
 This cog is mostly a developer tool.

 hunting - A long overdue port of Paddo's v2 hunting game to v3.